Change in the Fellowships Program

 Working with the Folger Collection

 The Folger’s extraordinary collections are essential to understanding the humanities and their continued resonance and importance in our world.
-The Fellowships Program brings our rare and historic art, books, costumes, manuscripts, periodicals, prints, and visual resources immediately to life.
-We put scholars, artists, performers, and practitioners into direct and sustained engagement with the collections, with our many innovative digital resources, and with one another.
+The Fellowships Program puts fellows into direct and sustained engagement with our rare and historic art, books, costumes, manuscripts, periodicals, prints, and visual resources through increased digital access and partnerships with Folger librarians.